Arturor72/mylearn/README.md

 ### My new learn

-This is a repo for learn new things
+This is a repo for learn new things, it is about technlogy and programming